 Join a whitewater rafting trip with one of our outstanding outfitters and guides for the ultimate experience on this epic river.
-If you are here the weekend of May 18 and 19, come watch the annual Upper Clackamas Whitewater Festival, where enthusiasts take on the rapids and race their peers in a wide array of water sport challenges.
+If you are here during the annual Upper Clackamas Whitewater Festival, where enthusiasts take on the rapids and race their peers in a wide array of water sport challenges, come out and watch!

 The Cascading Rivers Scenic Bikeway parallels the Wild & Scenic Clackamas River and offers visual gems for cyclists' eyes along the entire route.
 The green trees and blue water with white rapids are beautiful as are the flowing waterfalls and reservoirs.
 Choose any section of the 72-mile route or take your family on the kid-friendly ride along the (car free) Faraday Road just outside of Estacada.
 Tip: Visit Bagby Hot Springs 10 miles off route for a relaxing escape.

 The Clackamas River Trail is for hikers only and features mostly moderate terrain and of course views of the gorgeous Clackamas River.
 There are a variety of landscapes, including flat areas for camping or picnicking, as well as forest, beaches and waterfalls.
 Pup Creek Falls is the perfect resting spot in the middle of the trail and a dramatic view that's both unexpected and breathtaking.